Effects of magnetic perturbations and radiation on the runaway avalanche: Conclusions

 We find that in scenarios with a moderate amount of impurity and deuterium injection, the runaway current can be suppressed for perturbation levels of the order of ${\delta B/B\sim 5\cdot 10^{-4}}$, which is about an order of magnitude higher than the perturbation level measured in fixed magnetic field experiments where the current was scanned \citep{Gill_2002}.
 Furthermore, it is difficult to fully dissipate the runaway electrons without significant transport in the centre where most of the runaway electrons are generated.
 Earlier results investigating the potential of employing edge-localized mode (ELM) coils for runaway suppression show that perturbations created at the plasma edge are generally not sufficient for runaway suppression in ITER \citep{Papp_2011PPCF}.
 Perturbations at the edge might have an effect on scenarios with an off-axis runaway current profile, which can arise in the case of massive material injection \citep{Vallhagen-JPP-20}.
 We investigated such a scenario, using orbit-following simulations with ASCOT5 \citep{Sarkimaki_2020} to determine the diffusion coefficients for energetic electrons in an ITER-like plasma with a stochastic region at the plasma edge.
 Disruption simulations with these diffusion coefficients show that the final runaway current can be reduced, but not suppressed completely, in agreement with the conclusions of earlier work.

-A kinetic effect lacking in the model we have presented is the impact of diffusion on the avalanche generation dynamics at momentum scales close to the critical one.
+The analysis presented in this paper is valid when the distribution function is in quasi-steady state, i.e.~the runaway generation is balanced by transport, and the transport can be described by an advection-diffusion model.
+This assumption is not valid during the thermal quench phase in the disruption or in the presence of major magnetic islands in which a fraction of runaways could remain confined.
+Furthermore, a kinetic effect lacking in the model is the impact of diffusion on the avalanche generation dynamics at momentum scales close to the critical one.
 We anticipate that this effect could be small compared to the effects investigated so far, as the runaway electrons spend a comparatively short amount of time close to the critical momentum.
 Analytical progress in this direction would require the addition of a radial dimension in the full kinetic calculation with a source term to treat the dynamics close to the critical momentum, then the development of a solution to the kinetic equation valid for large momenta in the same calculation.
 Numerical progress, on the other hand, could be made directly by implementing the radial transport in kinetic frameworks.
 This would have the added benefit of capturing the pitch-angle dynamics in the presence of pitch-angle dependent transport coefficients, an effect which has not been considered in the present work.

-The authors are grateful to I.~Pusztai, G.~Papp, L.~Hesslow and M.~Hoppe for fruitful discussions.
+The authors are grateful to I.~Pusztai, G.~Papp, L.~Hesslow, M.~Hoppe and A.~Tinguely for fruitful discussions.
 This work was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC-2014-CoG grant 647121) and the Swedish Research Council (Dnr.~2018-03911).